tahczeban/bikesharing/README.md

 ***SUMMARY***
 ______________

-In conclusion, as depicted above, it can be ascertained that of the 2,344,224 trips males predominated the bike-sharing service utilization.
+In conclusion, as depicted above, it can be ascertained that implementing a bike-sharing business in Des Moines can be a successful endeavour.
+To summarize, there were a total of of the 2,344,224 trips in August, 2019; males predominated the bike-sharing service utilization; peak hours were morning and evening with Thursday being the most popular day for utilization.
+To make this business more lucrative, incentives can be provided for greater female participation.
+Additionally, a 'family day' proposal can be suggested to increase rider usage on weekends.
 _____________________________________________________________________________________________________
 ***REFERENCES*** BSC, Google, StackOverflow, GitHub